Euler's partition theorem for all moduli and new companions to Rogers-Ramanujan-Andrews-Gordon identities: New companions to Rogers-Ramanujan-Andrews-Gordon identities

 And the partitions of $11$ with alternating sum types $(\Sigma_{1},0,0,\Sigma_{4})$ are

 We list the alternating sum type following each partition.
-We have a similar companion on the second Rogers-Ramanujan identity: \begin{theorem} Suppose the conjecture is true, then the number of partitions of $n$ with with the difference between any two parts is at least $2$ and $1$ is not a part is equal to the number of partitions of $n$ with parts repeated at most $4$ times and alternating sum type $(0,\Sigma_{2},\Sigma_{3},0)$ and $(\Sigma_{2}, \Sigma_{3})\neq (0,0)$. \end{theorem} We still use $n=11$ to illustrate this theorem.
+We have a similar companion on the second Rogers-Ramanujan identity: \begin{theorem} The number of partitions of $n$ where the difference between any two parts is at least $2$ and $1$ is not a part is equal to the number of partitions of $n$ with parts repeated at most $4$ times and alternating sum type $(0,\Sigma_{2},\Sigma_{3},0)$ and $(\Sigma_{2}, \Sigma_{3})\neq (0,0)$. \end{theorem} We still use $n=11$ to illustrate this theorem.
 The partitions of $11$ with the condition that the difference is at least $2$ and $1$ is not a part are

 And the partitions of $11$ with alternating sum types $(0,\Sigma_{2},\Sigma_{3},0)$ are

 We list the corresponding alternating sum type following each partition.